A reexamination of the defixio (Defixiones Part 1)

-You arrive rather abruptly on an open-air balcony overlooking the Great Bath.
-Generally, the largest pool in a Roman bath is the natatio (“swimming pool”), which is typically neither as large as that at Bath nor heated, where this one is fed with water from the hotspring, so it is simply designated the Great Bath.
+You arrive rather abruptly on a balcony overlooking the Great Bath.
+Generally, the largest pool in a Roman bath is the natatio (“swimming pool”), which is typically neither as large as Bath’s nor heated, where this one is fed with water from the hot spring.
+So it is simply designated the Great Bath.
 Then, as I described of another in situ archaeological museum, you proceed downward through the strata of history, viewing the excavations of the site, together with displays of the artifacts found there.

-There were some elements I had not seen before that showed the intermingling of Roman culture and that of the native Celtic Britons.
-That that I was familiar with some of the other materials in no way dimmed my enthusiasm, in fact they told the story of just how much of their way of life the Romans brought with them even to this distant outpost of their empire, as well as how modern in many ways these people were.
+There were some elements I had not seen before, showing the intermingling of Roman culture and that of the native Celtic Britons.
+Being familiar with some of the other materials in no way dimmed my enthusiasm.
+In fact, they told the story of just how much of their way of life the Romans brought with them even to this distant outpost of their empire, as well as how modern in many ways these people were.

-As to this last point in particular, there was a lead ingot which had all the characteristics we associate with such an object; a trapezoidal bricklike shape, a standard weight, a raised edge at the top of the casting to show it was whole (similar to what is done for coins—if material was scraped off this raised area is quite visibly uneven allowing such thefts to be detected), and an inscription telling us under whose authority it was cast.
-Each ingot weighs 155 pounds and reads
+As to this last point in particular, there was a lead ingot which had all the characteristics we associate with such an object; a trapezoidal bricklike shape, a standard weight, a raised edge at the top of the casting to show it was whole.
+This is similar to what is done with coins—if material was scraped off, this raised area is visibly uneven, allowing such thefts to be detected.
+And it bears an inscription telling us under whose authority it was cast.
+Each ingot weighs 155 pounds and reads:¹

 [property of] Emperor Hadrian Augustus

-The most common place to find them in this state is buried in graves or tombs, which is one of the reasons I would not have expected to see them in the thermae and associated temple at Aquae Sulis (the name for the Roman walled town where modern Bath now stands), which did not contain a necropolis or any other such structure.
-But, as I learned, wells and pools were another place in which defixiones could be deposited—basically as places proximal to the chthonic powers which such bodies of water were thought to be the portals to.
+The most common place to find them in this state is buried in graves or tombs, which is one reason I would not have expected to see them in the thermae and associated temple at Aquae Sulis—the name for the Roman walled town where modern Bath now stands—which did not contain a necropolis or any other such structure.
+But, as I learned, wells and pools were another place in which defixiones could be deposited—basically as places proximal to the chthonic powers such bodies of water were thought portals to.

-As with many things in the field of knowledge relating to Mediterranean antiquity, I ran across the defixio while doing research for Gods & Heroes.
-I read a great many books, both from the actual tradition as well as modern archaeological texts, both of which contain a great deal of information on this tradition.
+As with many things relating to Mediterranean antiquity, I ran across the defixio researching Gods & Heroes.
+I read many books, both from the actual traditions and modern archaeological texts.
 The second category in particular continues to grow: some 1600 separate items identifiable as defixiones have been discovered so far, and there is a great deal of continuing scholarship on the topic.
-Furthermore, the materials I read focused mainly on the corpus of defixiones from the Italian Peninsula during the Republic, while these artifacts appeared across the Greco-Roman World, from Africa to the Rhineland, and for an entire millennium, from the fifth century BC to the fifth century AD.
+Furthermore, the materials I read focused mainly on the corpus of defixiones from the Italian Peninsula during the Republic, while these artifacts appeared across the Greco-Roman World, from Africa to the Rhineland, for the entire millennium between the fifth centuries BCE and CE.

 In short, it was a great opportunity to return to the topic.